waltermateriais/docker-scientific-ubuntu-gpu/README.md

     c.LocalAuthenticator.create_system_users = True
     ```

     - make_users.sh: script for adding users, setting passwords and rights.
 Notice that `jupyterhub_config.py` will not really create the users.
 This has to be done through the script `make_users.sh`.
-For creating a single `user` with password `SecretPass*1234` under the group `jupyterusers` (already created in Dockerfile) the following content could be added to this script:
+For creating a single `user` with password `SecretPass*1234` under the group `jupyterusers` (already created in Dockerfile) the following content could be added to this script.
+A sample file is provided as [config/make_users.sample.sh](./config/make_users.sample.sh).
     ```bash
     useradd -m -s /bin/bash -G jupyterusers user echo 'user:SecretPass*1234' | chpasswd